octavio-cerciari/NAVA-login/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## To test create a .env.example file with the fallow lines in the project folder

+connectionstringuri='mongodb://127.0.0.1:27017/mongodb' (Mongo CONNECTION STRING) SECRET=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9 (JWT TOKEN SECRET)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.